 Of course, that's not all there is to S.E.O..
 In fact, there's a long list of Search Ranking Factors.

+In a nutshell, Google wants to know that your business is trustworthy and it looks for signals like:

 External Reviews of Your Business.